-There are no special treatments for Hepatitis A. Most people with Hepatitis A will feel sick for a few months before they begin to feel better.
+There are no special treatments for Hep A. Most people with Hep A will feel sick for a few months before they begin to feel better.
 A few people will need to be hospitalized.
 Antibiotic drugs will not help; this is because antibiotics fight against bacteria not viruses.
 During this time, doctors usually recommend rest, adequate nutrition, and fluids.

 Does Hepatitis A cause symptoms?